-Unit Committee Approval

-This Eagle Scout candidate is a Life Scout, and registered in our unit.
-I have reviewed this proposal, I am comfortable the project is feasible, and I will do everything I can to see that our unit measures up to the level of support we have agreed to provide (if any).
-I certify that I have been authorized by our unit committee to provide its approval for this proposal.
+Unit Leader Approval Unit Committee Approval I have reviewed this proposal and discussed it with the This Eagle Scout candidate is a Life Scout, and registered in candidate.
+I believe it provides impact worthy of an Eagle our unit.
+I have reviewed this proposal, I am comfortable the Scout service project, and will involve planning, development, project is feasible, and I will do everything I can to see that our and leadership.
+I am comfortable the Scout understands unit measures up to the level of support we have agreed to what to do, and how to lead the effort.
+I will see that the provide (if any).
+I certify that I have been authorized by our unit project is monitored, and that adults or others present will not committee to provide its approval for this proposal. overshadow him.
+Signed Date Signed Date